YiwenLu-yiwen/Forza-Horizon-5-Auction-Buyout-Sniper/README.md

 This is the first script using image matching (e.g., OpenCV) to create a much faster and more stable macro for sniping a variety of desired cars in the auction house.
 Rather than sniping single specific cars, this script aims at on fully collection for this game.

-Note: This script DOESN'T gaurantee 100% to snipe the car.
+Note: This script DOESN'T gaurantee 100% to snipe the auctions.
 Due to network and other potential issues, you may run it for nothing or get quite a few cars within a long time.

 ## Performance Preview (2MIN Demo)